carlos-m-a/basic-projects/django-basic-minimum/README.md

 Minimum django project for quick start.
 It contains a basic accounts app and the 'base' app.
 Both use the default django utilities and cofigurations for authentication and basic templates to extend.

 Accounts app handles every authentication use case and the updatings of user accounts.
-Since it uses django auth and it doesn't change django.auth operation, note that:
+Since it uses django auth and it doesn't change django.auth default operation, note that:
 * In users, username is unique, but email don't.
 So differents users can have the same email
 * That means users only can login with the username
+* That means that, in password resets, as many emails as users sharing the same email address will be sent to the user's email, and the users must be who decides the user account to reset its password
 * There isn't any limit to login attemps
 * There isn't any email address verification by mail in the registration.
 Neither in the email updating.